teiid/teiid-openshift-examples/keycloak/README.md

 Go back to the "users" panel, find the user you created in the previous step and grant him/her the role of "odata".
 Note, create any number of roles you need to manage your Data Integration's RBAC based access and assign them to the user.
 Mapping to LDAP/Active Directory based roles is beyond this example, however it is supported as federation through Keycloak.
 Refer to Keycloak's documentation.

-For this example purpose create another role called `ReadOnly` and assign this to the `user`.
-Create another user called `developer` and assign the `odata` role but without `ReadOnly` role, so that you can verify functionality of Data Roles later in the example.
+For this example purpose create another role called `ReadRole` and assign this to the `user`.
+Create another user called `developer` and assign the `odata` role but without `ReadRole` role, so that you can verify functionality of Data Roles later in the example.

-Note that the `odata` is to provide access to the OData API endpoint, where as `ReadOnly` is being used in the Data Roles for this application.
+Note that the `odata` is to provide access to the OData API endpoint, where as `ReadRole` is being used in the Data Roles for this application.
 If you want you could reuse single role for both.

 ![](images/keycloak5.png)